-Colorado Christian’s Entrepreneurship Certificate helps you develop skills related to “entrepreneurship as a mission.”
-Entrepreneurship is studied as a vehicle to share the Gospel on the mission field, whether in starting a local franchise, working in a family business or helping a village become self-sustainable overseas.
+If you are interested in becoming an entrepreneur, Colorado Christian’s Entrepreneurship Certificate helps you develop skills related to “entrepreneurship as a mission.”
+CCU's entrepreneur training is a vehicle to share the Gospel on the mission field, whether in starting a local franchise, working in a family business or helping a village become self-sustainable overseas.
 The Certificate in Entrepreneurship is designed to help you craft an entrepreneurial mindset, which is vital for business start-ups as well as in established organizations.

-Topics of study include entrepreneurship as a mission; starting and running a business; social, sustainable and mission entrepreneurship; and entrepreneurial growth.
+Topics of study in entrepreneur courses include entrepreneurship as a mission; starting and running a business; social, sustainable and mission entrepreneurship; and entrepreneurial growth.
 You will also be required to evaluate opportunities to promote self-employment through creativity and the use of God-given talents.

 The Entrepreneurship Certificate is available as a stand-alone program, or students may transfer 12 credits from the certificate to a CCU bachelor's degree in Business Administration with an emphasis in Entrepreneurship.
 The Entrepreneurship Certificate can also be used to supplement a CCU bachelor’s degree in Accounting, Business Administration, Information Systems Management, or Organizational Management in Christian Leadership, Human Resources Management, or Project Management.

-If you have any questions about Colorado Christian University’s Entrepreneurship Certificate Program, please contact our office of admissions.
+If you have any questions about pursuing your entrepreneurship studies through Colorado Christian University’s Entrepreneurship Certificate Program, please contact our office of admissions.

 Classes are typically completed in 5-week blocks.

 See Tuition and Fees for details.

 Our Enrollment Counselors are waiting for your call.